ignabelitzky/gui-dice-simulation/README.md

 Six number dice simulator

 ## TODO
-- Change number for image of the number generated
+- Change windows icon (adding icon to resource.qrc)
-- Lock windows size
+- Add screenshots of the app on the README.md

 ## Contributing
 This piece of software is far for complete so pull requests are welcome.
 For major changes, please open an issue first to discuss what you wold like to change.